Chern Classes and Compatible Power Operations in Inertial K-theory: Inertial Chern classes and power operations

-\begin{proof} Multiplicativity and $\ocv^{0}(\cv) = \one$ follows immediately from the exponential form of Equation (\ref{eq:OChernSeries}) and the fact that $\ovCh$ is a homomorphism.
+\begin{proof} Multiplicativity and $\ocv^{0}(\cv) = \one$ follow immediately from the exponential form of Equation (\ref{eq:OChernSeries}) and the fact that $\ovCh$ is a homomorphism.

-On the untwisted sector, inertial products reduce to the ordinary products, and the inertial Chern character reduces to the classical Chern character, and this shows that Equation (\ref{eq:OChernSeries}) agrees with Equation~\eqref{eq:cfromch}, which implies Equation~\eqref{eq.untwistc}.
+On the untwisted sector, inertial products reduce to the ordinary products, and the inertial Chern character reduces to the classical Chern character, and this shows that Equation (\ref{eq:OChernSeries}) agrees with Equation~\eqref{eq:cfromch}, which implies the untwisted sector agrees with ordinary Chern classes.
+The Classes of Unity condition will follow immediately from Equation~(\ref{eq:oChernGammaConsistency}).